 Forex is one of the most widely traded markets in the world, with a total daily average turnover reported to exceed $5 trillion a day.
 The forex market is not based in a central location or exchange, and is open 24 hours a day from Sunday night through to Friday night.
 A wide range of currencies are constantly being exchanged as individuals, companies and organisations conduct global business and attempt to take advantage of rate fluctuations.

-Forex is always traded in pairs – for example GBP/USD.
+Forex is always traded in pairs – for example GBP/USD (sterling v US dollar).
 You speculate on whether the price of one country's currency will rise or fall against the currency of another country, and take a position accordingly.
 Looking at the GBP/USD currency pair, the first currency (GBP) is called the 'base currency' and the second currency (USD) is known as the 'counter currency'.

 When trading forex, you speculate on whether the price of the base currency will rise or fall against the counter currency.
 So in GBP/USD if you think GBP will rise against USD, you go long (buy) the currency pair.
 Alternatively, if you think GBP will fall against USD (or that USD will rise against GBP), you go short (sell) the currency pair.

 It's important to remember when looking at forex that a higher currency makes a country's exports more expensive for other countries, while making imports cheaper.
 A lower currency makes exports cheaper and imports more expensive, so foreign exchange rates play a significant part in determining the trading relationship between two countries.
 There are a variety of factors at play in this relationship and they all contribute in some way to whether the strength of a currency declines or improves in relation to another.
 Understanding the influencing factors gives traders insights they can incorporate into their forex trading strategies.